muydanny/backend-curriculum-site/module3/lessons/consuming_an_api.md

 We also need to find the documentation for the endpoints we will need.
 Explore the docs and see if you can find the endpoint.

-Remember, we are trying to get a list of members from a particular state.
-There is a collapsible section under the 'member' header which says it returns a list of congressional members.
+Remember, we are trying to give our users a list of members from a particular state.
+If we can get a list of members from the API, our application can filter through those results to only return members from the requested state.

+There is a collapsible section under the 'member' header of these docs, which says it returns a list of congressional members.
 That looks promising!

 By reading through the documentation for this endpoint, we can determine that we'll need to send a request like: